My housing chain has broken - What do I do now?

 What is a 'housing chain'?

-Why do chains collapse?
+Why do housing chains break?

 What are the first things to do if my chain collapses?

 When a buyer has developed cold feet, it’s worth reaching out, either directly or via the agent, to discover why.
-If it is a financial issue, one possibility would be to press everyone in the chain to reduce their sales price.
+If it is a financial issue, one possibility would be to press everyone in the chain to reduce their asking price.

 If the other parties in the chain are uncooperative, you can still decide to take the hit and lower your asking price.
 This may be uncomfortable but when weighed up against the alternative of starting again, it may be preferable.